 Chapter 3, Environmental Checklist.
-This chapter presents an analysis of environmental issues identified in the CEQA environmental checklist and determines whether project implementation would result in a beneficial impact, no impact, less-than-significant impact, less-than-significant impact with mitigation incorporated, potentially significant impact, or significant impact on the physical environment for each resource topic identified in CEQA Guidelines Appendix G. Should any impacts be determined to be potentially significant or significant, an EIR would be required.
-For the proposed project, however, mitigation measures have been incorporated as needed to reduce all potentially significant and significant impacts to a less-than-significant level.
+This chapter presents an analysis of environmental issues identified in the CEQA environmental checklist and determines whether project implementation would result in a beneficial impact, no impact, less-than-significant impact, less-than-significant impact, less-than-significant impact on the physical environment for each resource topic identified in CEQA Guidelines Appendix G. Should any impacts be determined to be potentially significant or significant, an EIR would be required.
+For the proposed project, however, mitigation measures have been incorporated as needed to reduce all potentially significant impacts to a less-than-significant level.